 Shop & plant areas are admission free.

-This year we will be offering Season Tickets for £10 – which will enable one person to visit the Japanese Garden as often as they like during our opening dates (1st March – 31st October) & times (10am – 6pm, 7 days a week) for one year (the 8 months that we are open).
+This year we will be offering Season Tickets for £12 – which will enable one person to visit the Japanese Garden as often as they like during our opening dates (1st March – 31st October) & times (10am – 6pm, 7 days a week) for the remainder of the current season.
+Season Ticket is valid from the date purchased; until the 31st October of the same year.
+Season Tickets can be purchased at any time throughout the season and will be valid until the 31st October; so the earlier in the season you purchase; the more often you can take advantage of using your ticket.
 Excluding events.
 The Season Ticket can be purchased during a visit from the counter.
 One ticket can be purchased per person.
+Add a child to your ticket for £6.
 Please ask a member of staff & we will be happy to help you.

 Garden size: 1 acre approx

 Wheelchair friendly: Yes, 90% accessible with gravel paths.

 Wheelchairs with large wheels tend to travel more easily on the gravel than small wheeled designs.

 The garden is relatively flat throughout (90%) but the ground is uneven.

 See photo below of one of the pathways: